zed-industries/refactor/README.md

 # Programmatic Refactoring of Zed

 This tool is part of an ongoing effort to simplify context types in the GPUI framework and the Zed app that uses it.
-It's designed to automatically refactor Rust code, replacing `WindowContext` and `ViewContext` with explicit `Window` parameters along with `AppContext` or `ModelContext`.
+It's designed to automatically refactor Rust code, replacing `WindowContext` and `ViewContext` with explicit `Window` parameters along with `AppContext`.
 So far, the tool performs the following transformations:

 ## Function Signatures
 - Replaces `cx: &mut WindowContext` with `window: &mut Window, cx: &mut AppContext`